fzzv/fan-new-tab/README.md

 - Go to `chrome://extensions/` or `edge://extensions/`
 - Enable Developer mode
 - Click "Load unpacked" and select the `extension` folder
+- Or drag the zip file into the extension management interface

 **Firefox:**
 - Go to `about:debugging#/runtime/this-firefox`